home-assistant/home-assistant.io/source/_integrations/switch.markdown

 ---
-title: "Switch"
+title: Switch
-description: "Instructions on how to set up your switches with Home Assistant."
+description: Instructions on how to set up your switches with Home Assistant.
 logo: home-assistant.png
 ha_category:
   - Switch